lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/free-energy-calculation.rst

 ..  container:: justify

-    Optional: use particle swapping to exchange between the 2 populations.
+    Optional: use particle swapping to exchange between the 2 populations and reach equilibrium faster than with simple molecular dynamics.

 Adsorption of ethanol at a solid wall
 -------------------------------------